chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 cat /etc/ssl/private/test.key /etc/ssl/private/test.crt > /etc/ssl/private/test.pem
 ```

 3. **Add HAProxy Listener:** Edit the configuration file to set it for the automate.
-Once done you will find some default settings in the file.
+Once done, you will find some default settings in the file.

 ```bash
 sudo vi /etc/haproxy/haproxy.cfg
 ```

-Add two listener , 1 on **Port 80** and other on **Port 443** in the configuration file.
+Add two listeners, one on **Port 80** and the other on **Port 443** in the configuration file.

 ```bash
 frontend http_80